“Winter is coming”

 You should know what tools or devices you want to introduce and why.
 It doesn’t need to be inflexible and comprehensive but you should have a clear vision of the direction you would like to go in.
+Do you want to go for projectors in the classroom?
+A whiteboard?
 Undoubtedly there will be changes.

 The plan should be reviewed regularly and it should contain clear goals and milestones to help you measure your success.

 You should set up an eLearning team in the school to begin assessing the wants and needs of staff.
 They should present findings at a staff meeting and present possible options.
 This process should be ongoing as long as needed until the staff has agreed upon an outline for a plan.

 Consider the skills and confidence of your staff and students.
 Consider your budget.
 There is no point in aiming for the sky if you’re going to terrify your staff or you can’t afford to buy anything you have planned on using.

 There should be phases to the plan (e.g. termly or yearly) where you can formally review progress and develop your plan.

 - Have a professional assess your hardware, network, and devices and for feedback on how fit for purpose and future proof they are.

 - Don’t reinvent the wheel!
 You don’t need to spend hours, days or weeks researching the best apps and programs out there and you will get lost in an abyss of different blogs.
 Speak with your local IT teaching expert/consultancy.
 Talk to other schools and see what has worked for them and what hasn’t worked.

 - Invest in your teachers as much as you invest in technology—CPD is essential.
 Educational screencasting software is worthless without the teacher behind it.